sgtzym/image_hash/README.md

 # Image Hash

-Perceptual image hashing with Dart 🎯 lang.
+Perceptual image hashing with Dart 🎯.
 Library 📚 and CLI 🖥️ for automation and embedding in other Dart/Flutter projects.

 > A perceptual hash is a fingerprint of a multimedia file derived from various features from its content.